marcsantiago/OX3-Go-API-Client/README.md

 This package is still in development.
 It is a client wrapper for Openx3 based heavily on the Openx3 Python Client.
 This package relies on [github.com/sirupsen/logrus](github.com/sirupsen/logrus) and [github.com/mrjones/oauth](github.com/mrjones/oauth).

 **This is still in development and test phase.
-This code and I have 0 officiations with Openx3.**
+This code and I have 0 affiliations with Openx3 and it is subject to change**

 ----------